-Further research indicates that turmeric may also stimulate skeletal muscle regeneration following a traumatic injury.
+Further research indicates that turmeric pills may also stimulate skeletal muscle regeneration following a traumatic injury.
 Studies show that curcumin administration may stimulate both cell differentiation and proliferation under certain conditions through inhibition of inflammatory pathways.

 Turmeric’s antioxidant properties also demonstrate an ability to reverse impaired exercise performance resulting from oxidative stress in skeletal muscle.
 These findings suggest possible therapeutic applications for the treatment of muscle injuries, as well as controlling symptoms of fibromyalgia and chronic fatigue syndrome.
 (8, 9)